-A. The staff decision approving Partition/Major Variance Case 2023-12 was issued on September 18, 2023.
-The decision contains findings of fact and conditions of approval addressing the criteria of approval identified in the Keizer Development Code.
+- A. The staff decision approving Partition/Major Variance Case 2023-12 (issued on September 18, 2023 and adopted as part of the subsequent Planning Commission Order on November 8, 2023) contains findings of fact and conditions of approval addressing the criteria of approval identified in the Keizer Development Code (KDC).
 The application sought to partition an existing property containing a single family dwelling and an accessory dwelling unit into two separate parcels.
-In addition, a major variance was requested for the setback of the newly proposed access easement to the existing home due to the existing location of dwelling.
+In addition, a major variance was requested to reduce the setback from the newly proposed access easement to a portion of the existing home due to the existing location of the dwelling.
 The details of the request are found in the staff decision.
-There are numerous conditions of approval which ensure the provisions of the development code are met at the time of development of the site.
-The staff decision is an exhibit to the attached proposed Order.
+There are numerous conditions of approval which ensure that all provisions of the development code are met at the time of development of the site.
+The Planning Commission Order and staff decision are attached. - B. At the public hearing on November 8, 2023, both the applicant and appellant submitted written information to the Planning Commission which is also attached for